me-Dimple72/code-evaluation-orchestra/README.md

 Whether their logic is interview-ready

+🧩 Sponsor Tool Usage

+⚡ Stormbreaker Deployment (Vercel)
+Used to deploy and host the platform quickly and reliably.

+🧠 Infinity Build (Cline CLI)
+Used conceptually for rapid ideation, problem structuring, and iteration.
 How their solution would be judged by a real interviewer

 Code Evaluation Orchestra focuses on clarity of feedback, not just correctness.